-While the drug cocaine itself has very little direct effect on the lungs, the route someone chooses to do it can introduce complications.
+While the drug cocaine itself has little direct effect on the lungs, the route someone chooses to use it may introduce complications.
 People who smoke cocaine (not crack, but freebase cocaine) can do extensive damage to the entire mouth, esophagus, and bronchioles or alveoli of the lungs.
 Pulmonary edema, asthma, emphysema, bronchitis, and pneumonia are quite common in people who smoke cocaine.
 Additionally, people who snort cocaine can do severe damage to the nose and sinuses along with the esophagus.
-When injecting cocaine, the risk of pulmonary embolism is radically increased.
+When injecting cocaine, the risk of pulmonary embolism is greatly increased.
 Some of the most frequently reported issues, where cocaine has played a role, include wheezing, shortness of breath, chest pain, fever, and coughing up black mucus.

 While cocaine increases the function of other systems in the body, it actually slows or even stops digestion.
 This is a direct result of increased adrenaline levels which, in an attempt to increase survival chances, causes the body to redirect blood from digestion towards functional muscles and vital organs like the heart and lungs.
 That being said, cocaine itself does pass through the digestive tract after being snorted and can inflict damage on its way through the stomach or intestines.
 One of the more common issues is known as mesenteric ischemia, which is due to decreased blood flow to the intestines resulting in tissue damage and gangrene.
-This may then progress to bowel perforation and intraperitoneal hemorrhage (intestinal contents leaking into the abdomen), which is extremely dangerous and frequently fatal if not immediately treated.
+This may then progress to bowel perforation and intraperitoneal hemorrhage (intestinal contents leaking into the abdomen), which is extremely dangerous and can be fatal if not immediately treated.

 Cocaine has some very serious repercussions on reproduction for both men and women.
-The highest risk is with women who are pregnant, for both the mother and child, although cocaine negatively affected the fertility of all chronic users.
+The highest risk is with women who are pregnant, for both the mother and child, although cocaine reduced the fertility of all chronic users.
 The way in which fertility is effected differs between sex, so we will take a look at each in turn:

-- Male Reproduction¹: While cocaine hasn’t been implicated in male infertility per se, it has been associated with subfertility in men.
+- Male Reproduction: While cocaine hasn’t been implicated in male infertility per se, it has been associated with subfertility in men.
 This is due to chronic cocaine use (5+ years) resulting in lower sperm counts, lower sperm motility (ability to swim), and a much higher incidence of abnormal sperm in the ones which were present.
+1

-- Female Reproduction¹: While comprehensive and controlled human cocaine studies are hard to come by, it is known that cocaine alters hormone levels and regulation.
+- Female Reproduction: While comprehensive and controlled human cocaine studies are hard to come by, it is known that cocaine alters hormone levels and regulation.
 This, coupled with vasoconstriction, may lead to menstrual abnormalities such as very light or absent periods.
 Furthermore, cocaine has been implicated as a contributor to fallopian tube damage and blockage.
 Damaged or blocked fallopian tubes is one of the leading causes of infertility in American women today.
+2

-- During Pregnancy¹: Cocaine can have a devastating and deadly impact on developing fetuses, possibly resulting in fetal and/or maternal death.
+- During Pregnancy: Cocaine can have a devastating and deadly impact on developing fetuses, possibly resulting in fetal and/or maternal death.
 Some of the common issues which are attributed to cocaine stem from a reduction in uteroplacental blood flow and circulation due to vasoconstriction.
 This is most likely responsible for a variety of birth defects such as low birth weight, premature birth, cognitive and behavioral deficits, and a variety of birth defects.
 Additionally, there is a much higher rate of miscarriage, placental abruption, and intrauterine growth retardation.
-Cocaine is also passed into the milk of nursing mothers, so even after the child has been born cocaine still poses a risk if the mother is actively using.
+Cocaine is also passed into the milk of nursing mothers, so even after the child has been born cocaine still poses a risk if the mother is actively using cocaine.
 Finally, there is a greatly increased risk of sudden infant death syndrome in children born to mothers who used cocaine while pregnant.
 3